 writer Mavis Gallant rests in a marked grave in Montparnasse Cemetery in Paris. in 2015 it was difficult to locate without knowledge that she resides, temporarily, in her friend’s family crypt, because Mavis died almost penniless. when faced with fragile, failing health and dwindling finances, she stated, unequivocally, “i have chosen to be a writer, i know what it entails.”

-she was a difficult woman who lived her life on her own terms. i don’t think she tolerated fools. her needs were simple: daily work, a cup of good espresso, a good meal, a glass of wine, a walk in Luxemberg Gardens. i imagine her careful walk through her neighbourhood, wearing square-heeled low pumps that women of a certain age favour, her step precise and light. through the dogshit-smeared streets of Paris, she walked, observing daily life in the shops and cafes, capturing moments in her memory. for her stories. her white and gray and black stories.
+she was a difficult woman who lived her life on her own terms. i don’t think she tolerated fools. her needs were simple: daily work, a cup of good espresso, a good meal, a glass of wine, a walk in Luxemberg Gardens. i imagine her careful walk through her neighbourhood, wearing square-heeled low pumps, her step precise and light. through the dogshit-smeared streets of Paris, she walked, observing daily life in the shops and cafes, capturing moments in her memory. for her stories. her white and gray and black stories.

 who am i?